microsoft/PowerToys/README.md

 - Improve metered network detection in runner.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
 - Update PowerToys logo used by installer.
 Thanks [@ChaseKnowlden](https://github.com/ChaseKnowlden1)!
 - Add new GPO policies for automatic update downloads, update toast notifications and automatic background update check.
 Thanks [@htcfreek](https://github.com/htcfreek)!
+- Update copyright year to 2023.
+Thanks [@ChaseKnowlden](https://github.com/ChaseKnowlden)!

 ### FancyZones

 - Refactored and improved code quality.
+- Fix crashing on moving window between monitors with Win + arrows.
+(This was a hotfix for 0.67)
+- Fix issue causing window attributes to not be reset properly.
+(This was a hotfix for 0.67)
+- Fix issue causing window to not be adjusted when layout is changed.
+(This was a hotfix for 0.67)
+- Fix issue causing window not to be unsnapped on drag started.
+(This was a hotfix for 0.67)
+- Fix issue causing layouts not to be applied to new virtual desktops.
+(This was a hotfix for 0.67)

 ### File explorer add-ons

 - Add Developer files previewer option to set max file size and fix styling issue. [@Aaron-Junker](https://github.com/Aaron-Junker)!
 - Improve Developer files previewer exception handling and error messages display.
+- Fix crash when generating PDF and Gcode files thumbnails.
+(This was a hotfix for 0.67)

 ### Hosts file editor

 - Improve hosts file loading.
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
+- Improved duplicate hosts finding.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Keyboard Manager